vmihailenco/go-cache-benchmark/README.md

 <details>
   <summary>TLDR</summary>

 - TinyLFU works best for small number of keys (~ 100k).
+TinyLFU memory overhead can be tweaked with the 2nd argument.
 - Clock-pro has significantly smaller memory usage with large number of keys (~ 1m).
+- Segmented LRU has even smaller memory usage, but has inconsistent hit rate.
+- Ristretto can still be a good choice if you need additional features it provides.
 </details>

 ```